Walter E. Williams

-Walter Edward Williams (March 31, 1936December 1, 2020) was an American economist, commentator, and academic.
-Williams was the John M. Olin Distinguished Professor of Economics at George Mason University, as well as a syndicated columnist and author.
-Known for his classical liberal and libertarian views, Williams's writings frequently appeared in Townhall, WND, and Jewish World Review.
-Williams was also a popular guest host of the Rush Limbaugh radio show when Limbaugh was unavailable.
+Walter Edward Williams (March 31, 1936 – December 1, 2020) was an American economist, commentator, and academic.
+Williams was the John M. Olin Distinguished Professor of Economics at George Mason University, a syndicated columnist, and author.
+Williams held classical liberal and libertarian views, and wrote frequently for Townhall, WND, and Jewish World Review.
+Williams was also a popular guest host of The Rush Limbaugh Show when Limbaugh was unavailable.

 Early life and education

 Williams was born in Philadelphia on March 31, 1936.
 His family during childhood consisted of his mother, his sister, and him; Williams's father played no role in raising Williams or his sister.
-The family initially lived in West Philadelphia, moving to North Philadelphia and the Richard Allen housing projects when Williams was ten years old.
-His neighbors included a young Bill Cosby.
-Williams knew many of the individuals that Cosby speaks of from his childhood, including Weird Harold and Fat Albert.
+The family initially lived in West Philadelphia, and later moved to North Philadelphia's Richard Allen housing projects when Williams was ten years old.
+He attended and graduated from Benjamin Franklin High School in North Philadelphia.

-After graduating from Benjamin Franklin High School, Williams traveled to California to live with his father and attend Los Angeles City College for one semester.
+After graduating from high school, Williams traveled to California, where he lived with his father and attended Los Angeles City College for one semester.
 He later returned to Philadelphia and secured a job as a cab driver for the Yellow Cab Company.
 In 1959, he was drafted into the military and served as a private in the United States Army.

 While stationed in the South, Williams "waged a one-man battle against Jim Crow from inside the army."
-He challenged the racial order with provocative statements to his fellow soldiers.
-This resulted in an overseeing officer filing a court-martial proceeding against Williams.
+He challenged the racial order with provocative statements to his fellow soldiers, resulting in an overseeing officer filing a court-martial proceeding against Williams.
 Williams argued his own case and was found not guilty.
-While considering filing countercharges against the officer who had brought him up for court martial, Williams found himself transferred to Korea.
+While considering filing countercharges against the officer who brought the charges against him, Williams was transferred to South Korea.
 Upon arriving there, Williams marked "Caucasian" for race on his personnel form.
 When challenged on this, Williams replied wryly if he had marked "Black," he would end up getting all the worst jobs.
 From Korea, Williams wrote a letter to President John F. Kennedy denouncing the pervasive racism in the American government and military and questioning the actions black Americans should take given the state of affairs, writing: